Ted is a self-avowed gym rat. He has a Master's degree in Counseling and is both a photographer and published author.

 What Is the Oatmeal Diet?

-Oatmeal is an extraordinary food that is rich in fiber, antioxidants, and selenium.
-This versatile grain can be used in a wide variety of dishes too add fiber to your diet to help you lose weight.
-Incorporating oatmeal into the majority of your meals can reduce the number of calories you consume without leaving you feeling deprived.
-By sticking to an oatmeal diet, you can expect to lose two to four pounds a week.
-This means that in approximately two months, you can lose as many as 20 pounds!
+Oatmeal is an extraordinary, whole-grain food that is rich in fiber, antioxidants, and selenium.
+This versatile grain can be used in a wide variety of dishes—not just breakfast!—to add fiber to your diet to help you lose weight.

 The basic diet goes like this: